 Mesothelioma in Women

-Historically, malignant mesothelioma cancer affected older men who were exposed to asbestos in construction, mining, shipping, and similar labor-intensive professions.
+Historically, malignant mesothelioma cancer has affected older men who were exposed to asbestos in construction, mining, shipping, and similar labor-intensive professions.
 However, over time, more and more women have been diagnosed with the condition.
-Now, women account for approximately 20 to 25 percent of all new cases.
+Now women account for approximately 20% to 25% of all new cases.

-Women often develop mesothelioma through direct exposure to asbestos, just as men do.
+Women develop mesothelioma through direct exposure to asbestos, just as men do.
 However, throughout time, fewer women than men have worked in jobs that involve asbestos.
-Therefore, men were subject to the disease more often.
-Women may develop mesothelioma through other means, including secondhand exposure and environmental exposure to asbestos.
+Therefore, men have been subject to the disease more often.
+Women may develop mesothelioma through other means, including secondhand and environmental exposure to asbestos.

 Women and men have similar treatment options: chemotherapy, radiation therapy, and surgery.
 However, women who are diagnosed with mesothelioma have a slightly better prognosis than men.
 Statistically, women respond better to treatment and have longer survival times.
 This is due, in part, to the fact that women are generally diagnosed at a younger age than men.

 The Role of an Asbestos Attorney